dmarshaq/2d-rift/README.md

    gcc -o nob nob.c
    ./nob
    ```

-4. Run the executable:
+#### :tada: How to Run
+- After building, launch the game using the compiled executable through terminal from project directory.

    ```
-   ./bin/game
+   ./bin/game.exe
    ```

-#### How to Run
-- After building, launch the game using the compiled executable.

-Features
+:art: Features
 -----------------
 - Custom project build system using a meta-programming preprocessor and NoBuild tool.
 - Dynamic asset manager allowing real-time loading and modification of game resources.